 Did you know that just a 0.38 star increase in a product’s review rating can boost it’s sales from mediocre to top-rated?
 Most sellers are aware that Amazon reviews are a major decision-making factor for customers, but how can they improve their ratings?
 One technique is to reach out to dissatisfied customers, try to find out what went wrong, and fix the situation, which might encourage them to remove the review.
 This is where Amazon Review Order Matching comes in.

 How to Perform Amazon Review Order Matching

 Amazon doesn’t make it easy for you to find out who left you a review, so I’m going to show you a method for matching reviews to orders with 100% accuracy.
-If you don’t want to perform all these steps manually, Shopswain is offering it’s AMZ Reviewer Finder for free for a limited time only.
+If you don’t want to perform all these steps manually, Shopswain is offering it’s AMZ Reviewer Finder for free for a limited time only (update: this promotion ended on April 25th, 2018).
 This Chrome extension will automatically match Amazon reviews to orders for you, so be sure to check it out!

 Before you start:

 Our method relies on Amazon’s messaging system information, so you should set up an automated email sending tool to send emails to ALL your orders.
 Otherwise, you should message your customers directly.